nyu-dh/website/docs/guides/pull-data-from-google-sheets.md

 Next, you will need to add the `.secrets.yml` file to the root of your local project.
 (It is gitignored and will not be committed to the repo.)

 A copy of this file lives in NYU DH Credentials Box account for you to download into your project.
+(The Box file will need to be renamed from `secrets.yml` to `.secrets.yml`)

 ## Run the tasks